isamert/scli/README.md

 **Note**: Commands are case insensitive, `:quit` and `:qUiT` do the same thing.

 ### Searching
-There is a built-in search feature.
-Simply hit `/` while you are on the chat window (or focus the input line then type `/`) and start typing, the chat will be filtered out based on your input.
-You can focus any of the search results and hit `enter` (or `l`) to open that result in full conversation.

-For searching through contacts, you need to hit `/` while you are on the contacts window and start typing, contacts will be filtered out while you are typing.
-Hit `enter` to focus the results.
-Hitting `Esc` will clear the search.
+Filtering messages in a conversation is done by typing `/` followed by the match text.
+Hitting `enter` (or `l`) on a message shows it in the full conversation.
+Hitting `Esc` clears the search.
+Searching through the contacts is done similarly.

 ### Configuration
-There are some simple configuration options.
-You can either pass them as command-line arguments or add them to your configuration file `~/.config/sclirc`.
-Run `scli --help` to see all options.
+Configuration options can be passed to scli as command-line arguments or added to the configuration file in `~/.config/sclirc`.
+Run `scli --help` to show all available options.

-Configuration file syntax is also pretty easy.
-Lines starting with `#` and empty lines are ignored, other lines are `key = value` pairs.
-Optional arguments (flags) like `--debug`, can be enabled in config file with any of: `true`, `t`, `yes`, `y` (with any capitalization, case insensitive).
+In the configuration file the empty lines and lines starting with `#` are ignored.
+Other lines are `key = value` pairs.
+Optional arguments (flags) like `--debug` can be enabled in config file with any of: `true`, `t`, `yes`, `y` (with any capitalization, case insensitive).

 #### Example
 ```sh